ryanbynoe/fortunetellerAWS/README.md

 - Created Parameter mapping which modifies the incoming request by extracting specific values and appending it to the query string of the request:
 - ![alt text](images/parameter.png)

-- When entering the API URL I receive message not found error.
+- When entering the API URL, I received message not found error.
 This means we will have to specify in the URL the fortuneteller Here is an example I put "dev/fortuneTeller?question="Should I eat right now?":

 - Came across an error after implementing the url.
-Ensure that the API route name is accurate iun the GET method.
+Ensure that the API route name is accurate in the GET method.
 Instead of fortuneTeller I had entered fotuneTeller:
 - ![alt text](images/uhoh.png)

 - Corrected the name for the Lambda Function and recreated new integration under new Lamdba Function.
 This led to the fortune teller application to work